 Keep a record of everything you pay out of your bank account, including cash withdrawals, direct debits and standing orders.
 Keep a careful check on the amount in your account (the balance) and try to remember to check your bank statements as soon as you get them.

-If you think you might go overdrawn, get in touch with the bank straightaway to make an agreement.
+If you think you might take out more than your account limit, get in touch with the bank straightaway to make an agreement.

 The Money Advice Service